homomorfismo/blog/_posts/2021-07-14-Two-body-problem.md

-I wrote a Python implementation for the Runge-Kutta method of order 4 because I felt like doing it, I could have used the Scipy ODE solver.
-I named it "auto" because it's the version for an autonomous system.
+I wrote a Python implementation for the Runge-Kutta method of order 4 because I felt like doing it, you can use e.g. the Scipy ODE solver, since I believe it uses the same parameters.

 ```python
 def rk4auto(f, I, x0, N=1000):